znicholls/CMIP6-json-data-citation-generator/README.rst

 Documentation
 -------------

-Documentation can be found at `Read the Docs <https://cmip6-json-data-citation-generator.readthedocs.io/en/latest/>`_.
+Documentation can be found on our `documentation pages <https://cmip6-json-data-citation-generator.readthedocs.io/en/latest/>`_ (we are thankful to `Read the Docs <https://readthedocs.org/>`_ for hosting us).

 .. sec-begin-links